g-rppl/movetrack/paper/paper.md

 # Summary

 Tracking small animals like songbirds and bats is vital for ecology but limited by current methods.
 Automated radio-telemetry, combined with hidden Markov models (HMMs), offers a solution for more precise movement and behaviour analysis.
 The `movetrack` package estimates positions from telemetry data using HMMs to infer behavioural states, improving movement reconstruction.
 A validation study simulating bird movement with an aircraft was conducted to evaluate model fit.
 Spatial analysis revealed reasonable alignment between estimated positions and the GPS track, though precision decreased with greater distances from telemetry stations and sparse signal detections.
 The analyses underscored the impact of burst intervals, with longer intervals reducing accuracy for the relatively fast-moving aircraft.
-While the approach showed promise, maximising accuracy requires a dense network of telemetry stations and careful selection of the tags' burst intervals.
+While the approach is promising, maximising accuracy requires a dense network of telemetry stations and careful selection of the tags' burst intervals.

 # Introduction